Detecting the early optical flashes of gamma-ray bursts with small telescope arrays: Introduction

-In this work we propose a blind search for prompt optical flashes from \grbs with a small-telescope array, using \last as a benchmark.
+In this work we propose a blind search for early optical flashes from \grbs with a small telescope array, using \last as a benchmark.
 If dedicated to \grb science, a \last array has the potential to observe a substantial number of \grbs during their prompt and afterglow phases.
 The paper is organised as follows.
 We begin with an overview of the LAST telescope array in Sec.~2.
 In Sec.~3 we present the simulation parameters of our cosmological \grb event sample.
-This is followed in Sec.~4 with details on the simulation of the prompt optical emission for each event.
-In Sec.~5 we discuss the backgrounds relevant for a blind optical survey on short time-scales.
+This is followed in Sec.~4 with details on the simulation of the early optical emission for each event.
+In Sec.~5 we discuss the backgrounds relevant for a blind optical survey on short time scales.
 In Sec.~6 we describe the procedure for conducting the survey, and for using it to detect \grbs.
 We conclude with a summary and discussion of the results in Sec.~7.